chipdimarco/baseball/README.md

 It simulates a baseball game between two teams.
 It outputs a play-by-play description, line score, and box score of the game results.
 It can play a one-off game or a complete schedule
-In schedule mode, it creates a W-L-T standings list after the schedule is complete It handles extra innings and substitutes pitchers in late innings
+In schedule mode, it creates a Win-Loss standings list after the schedule is complete It handles extra innings and substitutes pitchers in late innings It compiles stats and writes them to a postgres db
+It queries the db and reports statistical category leaders

 ++++++++++++++++
 March 11, 2018